rcconsulting/myFMApiLibrary-for-PHP/README.md

 You will be able to use every functions like it's documented in your FileMaker server Data Api documentation (accessible via https://[your server domain]/fmi/data/apidoc).

-General FileMaker document on the FMS 17 Data API is available [here](https://fmhelp.filemaker.com/docs/17/en/dataapi/)
+General FileMaker document on the FMS 17 Data API is available [here](https://help.claris.com/archive/docs/17/en/dataapi/)

-General FileMaker document on the FMS 18 Data API is available [here](https://fmhelp.filemaker.com/docs/18/en/dataapi/)
+General FileMaker document on the FMS 18 Data API is available [here](https://help.claris.com/archive/docs/18/en/dataapi/)

 General FileMaker document on the FMS 19+ Data API is available [here](https://help.claris.com/en/data-api-guide/)

 ## Rationale
-This fork is to bring greater out of the box compatibility to the myFMApiLibrary, vs the Lesterius upstream code.
+This fork is to bring greater out of the box compatibility to the myFMApiLibrary library vs the Lesterius upstream code.
 We're immensely grateful for the hard work Lesterius put in.
+Pull Requests welcome.

 ## Requirements